Télesphore Fournier

-Télesphore Fournier, PC (August 5, 1823 – May 10, 1896) was a Canadian politician, lawyer, and judge of the Supreme Court of Canada.
+Télesphore Fournier, PC (August 5, 1823 – May 10, 1896) was a Canadian politician, lawyer, and justice of the Supreme Court of Canada.

+Born in Saint-François-de-la-Rivière-du-Sud, Lower Canada, Fournier read law in the early 1840s and was called to the bar in 1846.
+He was acclaimed to the House of Commons of Canada in 1870 and served in the cabinet of Prime Minister Alexander Mackenzie as Minister of Inland Revenue, Justice and Attorney General, Postmaster General.

+In 1875, Mackenzie appointed Fournier as one of the first six justices of the newly established Supreme Court of Canada.
+He served on the Court for 19 years until his retirement in 1895 and died less than a year later, in 1896.

+Early life

 Born in Saint-François-de-la-Rivière-du-Sud, Lower Canada (now Quebec), the son of Guillaume Fournier and Marie-Archange Morin, he was called to the bar in 1846.
-On July 22, 1857, he married Hermine-Eloïse Demers, and they had nine children: seven daughters and two sons.

 From 1855 to 1859, he was the co-owner and co-editor of the newspaper, Le National de Québec.

+Political career

 In an 1870 by-election, he was acclaimed as a Liberal Member of Parliament in the riding of Bellechasse.
 He was re-elected in 1872, 1873, and 1875.
 He held three ministerial positions: Minister of Inland Revenue (1873–1874), Minister of Justice and Attorney General of Canada (1874–1875), and Postmaster General (1875).
 He tabled the bill to create the Supreme Court of Canada in February 1875.

 At that period of time, it was possible to be a Member of Parliament and a Member of the Legislative Assembly of the Province of Quebec (pre-1968 designation of the (Quebec National Assembly) (MLA).
 He was an MLA in the riding of Montmagny from 1871 to 1873.

-He was appointed as one of the first judges of the Supreme Court of Canada on September 30, 1875.
-Four years later, his wife died, and his eldest daughter then kept house.
-He retired on September 12, 1895, and died on May 10, 1896, at the age of 72.

-The house he lived in from 1877 until 1882 is now the Embassy of the Republic of Croatia in Ottawa.
+During the 1874 federal election, Alexander Mackenzie's Liberals included the creation of a central court of appeal as part of their campaign platform.
+Upon taking power, the Mackenzie government reiterated this commitment in the throne speech of 1874.
+As Minister of Justice, Fournier introduced a new Supreme Court Bill to Parliament in February 1875.
+On April 8, 1875, with bipartisan support, Parliament passed The Supreme and Exchequer Court Act, simultaneously establishing both the Supreme Court and the Exchequer Court.